1.1 In these Conditions:

 3.2 The Purchaser’s order is an offer to purchase the Goods and/or Services specified in the Quotation, subject to these Conditions.
 The Purchaser shall ensure that the terms of any order (including any specification supplied by the Purchaser) are complete and accurate in all material respects.

 3.3 No order shall be deemed to be accepted by the Supplier unless and until a Confirmation is issued by the Supplier or (if earlier) the Supplier delivers the Goods or performs the Services in accordance with these Conditions.
 Each Order gives rise to a Contract, and each Contract is separate from each other Contract.
+Any Supplier shall provide goods within the timescale required by Formation.
+Failure to provide the good in the required timescale or provide adequate proof the order shall be provided within this period will result in the cancellation of the order and any costs Formation suffer shall be passed on to the Supplier.

 3.4 Unless otherwise agreed, no Order may be cancelled by the Purchaser except with the Supplier’s written agreement and on terms that the Purchaser shall indemnify the Supplier against all Losses incurred by the Supplier as a result of the cancellation.